We are committed to ensuring that everyone who accesses our services feels safe and supported.

 You can adjust your own privacy settings and controls on the devices you use to access our site and others.

-When you have provided information to us, GamCare will not disclose any of your personally data gathered through our website, except where you have given your explicit permission, or where required by law.
+When you have provided information to us, GamCare will not disclose any of your personal data gathered through our website, except where you have given your explicit permission, or where required by law.

 From time to time we may want to contact you about other GamCare services and products, and you can let us know if you would like to receive these different communications through the different sign-up forms provided.
 One example is our e-newsletter.
 You can withdraw consent to this processing at any time.